 - Go to Reports < All reports < Budget manager. ( You can find budget manager under Financial category in reports).Here, you can find option Create New Budget. ( See screenshot below).

-- Enter budgeted income and expense amounts in blue coloured boxes for one month.
+- Enter budgeted income and expense amounts in blue colored boxes for one month.

 - When you click on any row or month heading, you can see green arrow.
 When you click on the green arrow, you can see pop out to set adjustment for a whole month or specific row.

-- Click on the green colour arrow ( See screenshot below) and you can see following pop out.
+- Click on the green color arrow ( See screenshot below) and you can see following pop out.

 - You can see four options: